L-PT-1463/pvz_zombie_rpg/ideas_ressources_files/obsidian graphs/ZPG Zombies and Items/Dungeon Crawling/Areas/Pirate's Beach.md

 [[Area]]

-Area taking elements from Pirate Seas, Sky City and Big Wave Beach from PvZ 2, with a general naval battle theme.
+Area taking elements from Pirate Seas and Big Wave Beach from PvZ 2, with a general naval battle and relaxing vacation theme.

 Bosses:
 - [[Tricorn]]